Asia stocks rise on earnings hopes; keep wary eye on Mideast tensions

-HONG KONG : Asian stocks rose in cautious trade on Tuesday, with investors choosing to focus on corporate earnings prospects and the resilience of the U.S. economy ahead of tensions in the Middle East.
+HONG KONG : Asian stocks made some cautious gains on Tuesday, with investors choosing to focus on corporate earnings prospects and the resilience of the U.S. economy ahead of tensions in the Middle East.

 Overnight the S&P 500 had climbed 1 per cent, while oil prices and the U.S. dollar had fallen.